stealjs/steal/docs/pages/progressive-loading.md

     └── weather.js
 ```

-Let's create the `weather` modlet to demonstrate this workflow:
+Use this workflow to create the `weather` modlet:

 ### Create the demo page